ddavness/roblox-ts-skeleton/README.md

 - Since this is designed for roblox-ts projects, all lua code is essentially `.gitignore`d.

+- When compiling a place, don't forget to mention the location of the include folder: `rbxtsc -i ../include` or `rbxtsc -w -i ../include`.

 - The repository has extension recommendations that you can use to improve your coding experience;

 - The `Places/.eslintrc` file contains rules for code linting and styling.
 You should review them before writing any code!